Hallupa/SimpleTradingSimulator/README.md

 In the drop down listbox it also gives options such as showing results grouped by strategies, markets, etc.

 ## Completed trades
-Under the results section shows the completed trades and their details
+Under the results section shows the completed trades and their details.
+Here completed trades can also be viewed on the chart.

 # License